-In the interest of civil conversations and some interesting contemplation, perhaps whilst on holiday or for those who live in Cyprus or who have made Cyprus their home.
-This article isn’t exactly an article for a holiday blog post but I currently don’t have an alternative platform to try and discuss these issues.
+In the interest of civil conversations or may be just for quiet contemplation, perhaps whilst on holiday or for those who live in Cyprus or who have made Cyprus their home.
+This blog isn’t exactly a post for a holiday blog but I currently don’t have an alternative platform.
 Perhaps you may be interested in some civil conversation, perhaps not.

 I feel compelled to write about the unhealthy discourse often found on social media about the situation that Cyprus finds itself in at present.
-Without any political agenda for one side or the other I wonder why after 50 years the two sides cannot still put there differences aside.
-Why the blame game still continues and is there no other way to heal the wounds of the past.
+Without any political agenda for one side or the other, I often wonder why after 50 years the two sides cannot still put there differences aside.
+I find myself asking why this blame game still continues and is there no other way to heal the wounds of the past.
 Whilst we cannot change what has happened surely now 50 years on the people should be asking some much deeper moral questions.

 There is a political and moral crisis about what the country is and who its citizens are and this makes us all vulnerable.
 It has also made the people protective of each other's nationality and each side tends to respond to the vulnerability in a way that is punitive to each other.
 Their vulnerability is in the current system itself.
 The North have been forced by the embargoes to a place where the people no longer have entitlements or presence.
 Where their rights have been eroded and the more interconnected the world gets, the more global it gets, the harder it is to become integrated and in turn the South has become globalized.
 It's interests lies with the accumulation of capital and expansion.
 Which has produced more inequality and has increased the divide.